matn7/CS-Notes/src/main/java/design_patterns/BEHAVIORAL-DESIGN-PATTERN.md

 - Variables announce changes to their states
 - Other object subscribe to listen to those changes
-- Publishers : Object that publish these updates
+- Publishers: Object that publish these updates
-- Subscribers : Objects that subscribe to listen to these updates
+- Subscribers: Objects that subscribe to listen to these updates
-- The callback : The code that gets executed when an update is published
+- The callback: The code that gets executed when an update is published

 Publishers announce different types of updates - each of which is referred to as **An event** Button clicked, hover.
 The term callback refers to the fact that this code belongs to the subscriber object.